Arfirpo/time-tracking-dashboard-main/README.md

 # Frontend Mentor - Time tracking dashboard solution

+Hi everybody! 👋

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents